Vladimir Cerrón: Political career

-Controversies
+Investigations

-He was accused and convicted of several cases of corruption and criminal offenses in his tenure as regional governor of Junín.
+He has been accused and convicted of several cases of corruption and criminal offenses in his tenure as regional governor of Junín.

-Case of the Daniel Alcides Carrión de Huancayo Hospital
+Daniel Alcides Carrión de Huancayo Hospital case

 In the execution of the project "Improvement of the Resolutive Capacity of the Daniel Alcides Carrión de Huancayo Hospital", the Regional Government of Junín, with Vladimir Cerrón as head, was implicated in a crime when indications of the crime of falsification of documents was observed in the companies hired to win the award in May 2013.

 La Oroya case

 On 5 August 2019, the Governor of Junín, Vladimir Cerrón, and the mayor of Huancayo, Henry López Cantorín, were sentenced to 4 years and 8 months in prison for the crimes of incompatible negotiation and taking advantage of their positions in the sanitation case of La Oroya during his tenure between 2011 and 2014.
 The sentence was handed down by the fifth anti-corruption court of the Junín Superior Court of Justice, finding them guilty of generating the payment of undue valuation in a sanitation work in Yauli, La Oroya.
 Additionally, he was sentenced to pay 850 thousand soles as civil compensation and his capture was ordered for his internment in the Huancayo Penitentiary Center.